-Valuation of unquoted

-investments (2016: \$985,448,000; 2015: \$836,998,000), including unrealised gains/(losses) (2016: \$60,418,000; 2015: \$36,516,000)

-Refer to the Audit Committee Report (page 39); Accounting policies in Note 2 and 3, and Note 12 to the Financial Statements

-The majority (2016: 94%; 2015: 94%) of the carrying value of investments relate to the Company's holdings in unquoted investments, which are valued using different valuation techniques, as defined in Note 5.

-The valuation is subjective, with a high level of judgement and estimation linked to the determination of the values with limited market information available.

-As a result, there is a risk of an inappropriate valuation model being applied, together with the risk of inappropriate inputs to the model/calculation being selected.
+Risk Our response to the risk What we concluded to the Audit Committee Valuation of unquoted investments (2016: \$985,448,000; 2015: \$836,998,000), including unrealised gains/(losses) (2016: \$60,418,000; 2015: \$36,516,000) Refer to the Audit Committee Report: We documented our understanding of the processes, policies and methodologies used by management for valuing unquoted investments held by the Company and performed walkthrough tests to confirm our understanding of the systems and controls implemented.
+No material misstatements were identified in the valuation of unquoted investments held by the Company, and the associated unrealised gains/losses.
+Accounting policies in Note 2 and 3, and Note 12 to the Financial Statements We carried out the following substantive investment valuation procedures on a The majority (2016: 94%; 2015: 94%) of the carrying value of investments relate to the Company's holdings in unquoted investments, which are valued using different valuation techniques, as defined in note 5. investment valuation procedures on a sample of unquoted investments held by the Company.
+These substantive procedures comprised of: o agreeing the valuation per the financial statements back to the models used by management; The valuation is subjective, with a high level of judgement and estimation linked to the determination of the values with limited market information available.
+As a result, there is a risk of an inappropriate valuation model being applied, together with the risk of inappropriate inputs to the o determined and challenged the appropriateness of the valuation techniques applied to unquoted investments and determined whether they were in accordance with IFRS and International Private Equity and Venture Capital Association (IPEVCA) guidelines; model/calculation being selected.
+The valuation of the unquoted investments is the key driver of the testing all the inputs to the models to independent sources and evaluating whether all key terms of the unquoted

-The valuation of the unquoted investments is the key driver of the Company's net asset value and total return.
+Company's net asset value and total return.
 Incorrect valuation could have a significant impact on the net asset value of the Company and therefore the return generated for shareholders.